 This topic refers to imaginary and fictional countries and continents that are said to exist within terrestrial realms.
-This should be differentiated from the topic Fantasy Otherworlds, which concerns lands such as Middle-Earth, Narnia and Westeros that exist in an isolated realm not connected to this world and in a universe that usually operates on an entirely different set of laws.
+This should be differentiated from the topic Films That Take Place in Fantasy Otherworlds, which concerns lands such as Middle-Earth, Narnia and Westeros that exist in an isolated realm not connected to this world and in a universe that usually operates on an entirely different set of laws.

 The casual rule of thumb in differentiating between the two might be if you could take a plane or sail to said country then it is an Imaginary Land, if it requires a magic portal or is not said to be connected to this world in any way then it is an Otherworld.
-For islands, which are often very different to imaginary and magical lands, and the way they are portrayed in Fantastic Cinema see Islands.
+For islands, which are often very different to imaginary and magical lands, and the way they are portrayed in Fantastic Cinema see Islands in Fantastic Cinema.

 This would consist of countries that do not exist but could do so with a reasonable but not completely fantastical stretch of the imagination.
 In other words, they resemble countries in the real world and do not feature any magical or fantastical properties or happenings as in the Magical Lands section below.

 Examples of fictional countries might include Ruritania in The Prisoner of Zenda (1894), the kingdom of Freedonia in Duck Soup (1931), Syldavia and Borduria in the Tintin stories, the kingdom of Moldavia in tv’s Dynasty (1981-9), the African kingdom of Bangalla in The Phantom (1996), Latveria in the Fantastic Four films, Krakozhia in The Terminal (2004) and in a more fantastical frame Wakanda in Black Panther (2018).